 - Back to Riviera Village for coffee and lies.

 This is a pure interval workout that climbs to the golf course, where everyone regroups and then does another lap.
 The awesomeness of the ride is expressed by the fact that it immediately starts with a climb, so people immediately get shelled.
 No imagining, no hoping, no fantasy that you actually had sort of a good ride.
 You start and if you don’t have the legs you’re gone.
 There is something beautiful about this type of summary execution, where the usual habit of lingering, wheelsucking, and flailing by at the end becomes a nasty sort of trial, judgment, and punishment within the first few hundred yards.
 However, the fun doesn’t stop there because the beginning climb isn’t that steep, and the following climb up around the golf course isn’t that steep.
-So with practice you can get strong enough to hang on, although the humiliation and crushing sense of defeat that comes from getting repeatedly shelled the first few times you do the ride is usually enough to make people go away and never come back.
-The net effect is that after a few laps are three groups.
+So with practice you can get strong enough to hang on, although the humiliation and crushing sense of defeat that comes from getting repeatedly shelled the first few times you do the ride is usually awful enough to make people go away and never come back.